S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (…)

+**Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
+**Strategy**: A high level approach for how people will create value to successfully account for a domain.
+**Subdomain**: A domain that is fully contained within another domain.
+**Subdriver**: A subdriver arises as a consequence of responding to another driver (the superdriver) and is essential for effectively responding to the superdriver.
 **Superdomain**: A domain that fully contains another domain.
 **Superdriver**: see subdriver.
 **Tension**: A personal experience, a symptom of dissonance between an individual's perception of a situation, and their expectations or preferences.